-External Granite Surfaces in Cold Weather
+External Granite Surface in Cold Weather

 Unlike more porous stones such as marble and limestone, granite is a functional choice for external surfaces, such as outside kitchens, BBQ areas or worktops.
 However, to alleviate the worry that the cold weather may cause your granite to crack, you can take preventative measures.
 So, what can you do to ensure your external granite emerges from the winter as beautiful as it was in the autumn?